jolau/TempDAQ/README.md

 3. Enter the _HWID_ in the temp_daq_config.yaml

 ### Status led
-If status led is enabled in config, it will glow when running:
+If the status led is enabled in config, it will glow when running:
-- Constant glow: app is started but not yet initialized
+- Constant glow: app is started, but not yet fully initialized
-- Slow blinking: app is running normally
+- Slow blinking: app is running normally, waiting for next acquisition
 - Fast blinking: temperature acquisition is happening

 ## Config file